robinweser/fela/docs/GettingStarted.md

 ## 9. Plugins
+Knowing how to use and render every type Fela provides it is time to learn how to use plugins.<br>
-Fela is designed to be configured with plugins which gives huge power and flexibility while styling your application.
+Fela is especially designed to be extended with plugins which give huge power and flexibility while styling your application.
-There are actually two ways to use plugins.
+There are two ways to use them.
 You can either pass them to the `render` method or directly instantiate your Renderer with plugins once.

 ```javascript
 import prefixer from 'fela-plugin-prefixer'